wrrnw/iWebLens/README.md

 kubectl version --client
 ```

+Make sure you are in the same folder as kind-config.yaml file and k8s-config.yaml file.
 Create a cluster with pre-built node image and customised configuration file:
 ```
 sudo kind create cluster --config kind-config.yaml
 ```